BrianMitchL/brianm.me/src/posts/drafts/a-look-back-on-2021.md

 Exactly three weeks after my second Pfizer dose of the vaccine (and on Mother's Day, May 9th), I had my parents and grandparents over for coffee.
 I had lived in my apartment for 10 months, and they hadn't seen it!
 It was bizarre having guests in my apartment, but so wonderful to see them and give them all hugs.
 I took social distancing maybe a little too seriously and hadn't as much as even hugged anyone since mid-March 2020.

 I've since gotten a booster shot (3x Pfizer gang {% emoji "🤘", "sign of the horns" %})!
-I've taken several many for COVID-19 this year, and thankfully have remained healthy.
+I've taken several tests for COVID-19 this year, and thankfully have remained healthy.

 ## Traveling